mlab817/faqs/src/philippine-council-for-agriculture-and-fisheries/what-are-the-ongoing-projects-funded-under-pl480.md

 ---
  title: What are the ongoing projects funded under PL480?

-tags: ["ongoing","projects","funded","pl"]

  ---

-### Philippine Council for Agriculture and Fisheries
+## Philippine Council for Agriculture and Fisheries

-## What are the ongoing projects funded under PL480?
+# What are the ongoing projects funded under PL480?

  - Intensified Community-Based Dairy Enterprise Development (formerly Dairy Goat Farming: A Livelihood Opportunity for Rural Farm Families): implemented by NDA, PCC and PCAF amounting to PhP 1.57 billion.